morsimantov/Chat-App-Web/README.md

 ## About

-Welcome to our chat app!
+## Welcome to our chat app!

-We created a Web app for chatting Using nodeJS, JavaScript, React, HTML and CSS.\
+We created a web app for chatting Using nodeJS, JavaScript, React, HTML and CSS.\
-The project has a Registration screen, a Login screen and a Chat screen.\
+The project has a Registration screen, a Login screen and a Chat screen.

 **The project uses react-router and react-bootstrap packages.**